veyon/docs/addons/network-discovery.rst

 The first capture (in braces) captures everything until the first minus sign, so the location displayed in Veyon Master will be ``r101``.

-The same substring extraction is possible for computer names as well (excepf for :guilabel:`Data source` is set to :guilabel:`IP address`).
+The same substring extraction is possible for computer names as well (except for :guilabel:`Data source` is set to :guilabel:`IP address`).
 For the example hostname scheme, a regular expression to extract the computer name (i.e. strip location and domain name) would be:

 ``[^-]*-.([^.]*)*``